-Pawnbrokers must be licensed by the department annually and must maintain a net worth of at least \$50,000 or file security with the department.
-This security may be filed in the form of a bond, a letter of credit, or a certificate of deposit in an amount of \$10,000 with DACS.
-The department is authorized to collect licensing fees and impose penalties for non-compliance with the law.
+Pawnbrokers must be licensed by the Department annually and must maintain a net worth of at least \$50,000 or file security with the Department.
+This security may be filed in the form of a bond, a letter of credit, or a certificate of deposit in an amount of \$10,000 with the Department.
+The Department is authorized to collect licensing fees and impose penalties for non-compliance with the law.